Spiraling light: from donut modes to a Magnus effect analogy: Interplay of spin and orbital angular momentum

 \subsection{Circular dipole in a tight focus, spin-orbit coupling}

 Let's now combine the two examples above and see what happens when a circular dipole field is scattered in a linearly polarized laser field that excites the dipole.
 The two effects mentioned above, Magnus-like beam deflection and off-axis tweezer trapping, are most clearly manifested in slightly different situations, but the calculation is similar.
-Therefore, let's first consider the conceptually simplest situation of a $j=0\rightarrow j'=1$ transition, in the presence of a magnetic field (quantization axis) $\mathbf{B}\parallel\mathbf{y}$, see Fig.\ \ref{fig:wftilt}.
+Therefore, let's first consider the conceptually simplest situation of a $j=0\rightarrow j'=1$ transition, in the presence of a magnetic field (quantization axis) $\mathbf{B}\parallel\mathbf{\hat{y}}$, see Fig.\ \ref{fig:wftilt}.
+The field enables the spectral selection of the magnetic sublevels $\ket{m_{j'}}$, by Zeeman shifting them in energy (see below for typical values).
 We consider a $x$-polarized laser beam incident along the $z$ axis.
-The $\mathbf{x}$ polarization can induce a $(\sigma^+)_y$ dipole with its $1/\sqrt{2}$ projection on $\mathbf{u}_+$.
+The $\mathbf{\hat{x}}$ polarization can induce a $(\sigma^+)_y$ dipole with its $1/\sqrt{2}$ projection on $\mathbf{\hat{u}}_+$.
 However it is not correct to think of this process as removing $(\sigma^+)_y$ polarized photons from the incident beam.
 After all, that would leave the beam with a surplus of $(\sigma^-)_y$ character which cannot propagate in the $z$ direction of the beam.
 Instead, the atom will scatter a $(\sigma^+)_y$ dipole pattern with AM of partly spin and partly orbital nature.

 As shown in Fig.\ \ref{fig:wftilt}, in the $xz$ plane the spiral wave front is slightly tilted with respect to the spherical wave fronts of the forward incident beam.
 Since this tilt corresponds to a gradient of their relative phase, it may result in constructive interference on one side of the beam, and at the same time destructive interference on the other side.
 This implies a deflection of optical power toward the constructive side.
 Since light carries linear momentum, such deflection implies a reaction force on the atom, $F_x<0$ if the beam is deflected towards $+x$.